SnowyMouse/invader/CONTRIBUTING.md

       and 10^6 bytes, respectively.
 - All text files must end with a newline.
 Most modern text editors will do this for you.
-- Tag classes should *always* be referred to by their full name and not 4CCs.
+- Tag classes should *always* be referred to by their full name and not FourCCs.
   For example, you should always refer to a `gbxmodel` as such and not a `mod2`.
-    - The 4CCs are often confusing and don't always reflect the full name in any way (e.g., `jpt!` referring to a `damage_effect`)
+    - The FourCCs are often confusing and don't always reflect the full name in any way (e.g. `jpt!` refers to a `damage_effect`)
-    - Referring to tags as their 4CCs is a product of map modding which, in itself, should be discouraged.
+    - Referring to tags as their FourCCs is a product of map modding which, in itself, should be discouraged.

 ## Issue conventions